dhleong/vtolvr-handbook/doc/en/Tactics/Defensive/Avoiding Missiles.md

 - Dive toward the ground, or a mountain, and fly low, to try to trick the missile into crashing into the ground.
-- Alternatively, if you have enough speed, climb into the air to try to make the missle waste its energy following you, keeping in mind your angle with the missile.
+- Alternatively, if you have enough speed, climb into the air to try to make the missile waste its energy following you, keeping in mind your angle with the missile.

 #### Active radar-guided missiles